Student Loan obligations

 If you get a student loan, you’ll need to pass at least half the workload of your previous study to get it again.

-We start assessing your previous study when you have completed study with a value of at least 1.6 EFTS - about two years of full-time study - since you first got a student loan with an end date of 2009 or later.
+We start assessing your previous study when you have completed study with a value of at least 1.6 EFTS - about two years of full-time study.

 We assess your performance over a five-year rolling assessment period that starts when you first get a student loan.
 This means that we will assess up to five years of your previous study, depending on when you first got a loan.